shriphani/heritrix-monitor/README.md

 # heritrix-monitor

-A Clojure library designed to ... well, that part is up to you.
+Monitors a heritrix job.

 ## Usage

-FIXME
+You can run this using:

+		lein run <heritrix_job_dir> [-o <output_directory> = /tmp]

+Use a simple HTML file that allows you to plot the output.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Carnegie Mellon University

 Distributed under the Eclipse Public License, the same as Clojure.